 - Proof of successful completion of IV Therapy course.

 - Proof of current immunization and verified good health status per program policy upon conditional acceptance into the program.

 - Background check and drug screening per department policy upon conditional acceptance into the program.

 Students are admitted to the ADRN program once per year using a competitive application process.
 Upon completion or near-completion of the above criteria, submit a program application and application fee to Student Services, College of Technology, (208) 282-2622.
-Once application is submitted and complete and eligibility verified, the student will take a nationally normed program entrance examination.
-This exam score is combined with cumulative post-secondary GPA, years of LPN experience, and documented adherence to nursing standards (reference) to rank-order applicants for each admission class.
+Once the application is submitted, completed, and eligibility verified, the student admission will based on the following criteria: nationally-normed entrance examination, cumulative post-secondary GPA, and employer verified years of LPN experience.
+This information will be utilized to rank applicants for each admission class.